 - Failure to prevent bullying or harassment by other students,

-- Discrimination on the basis of gender, gender identity or sexual identity in violation of Title IX (discussed below), and
+- Discrimination based on gender, gender identity or sexual identity in violation of Title IX (discussed below), and

 - Intentional infliction of emotional distress.

 Property owners in Nevada have a duty to maintain their premises in a reasonably safe condition.
-At a school, this encompasses all property owned or used by the school, including (without limitation):
+At an educational institution, this encompasses all property owned or used by it, such as:

 - Classrooms,